KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 Other purposes may be uses as appropriate for the specific context of each jurisdiction and the site, application or service.

 ## 4.3.
-Appendix C: Categories of Personal Data (explainers/examples)
+Appendix C: Categories of Personal Data (explainers/examples only)

 - 1. Biographical – (General information like Name, DOB, Family info (mother’s maiden name), marital status.
 Historical data like educational achievement, general employment history.)
 - 2. Contact – (Address, Email, Telephone Number, etc.)